Rahul Ranjan

 PhD projects

-Environmental Justice and Humanities; South Asia and Environmental Movements; Memory and Politics; Social Movements and Indigenous Peoples Struggle; Global South and Extraction.
+Environmental and Climate Justice Movements; South Asia and Environmental Humanities; Memory and Politics; Social Movements and Indigenous Peoples Struggle; Global South and Extraction.

 Personal profile